Alexis-Marion/Sequential-trait-evolution-sharks/README.md

 `used script (Multitrait_analysis)`

 <p align="justify"> As explained earlier, today's models are not able to account for multiple traits, as such, testing their effect on diversification may need a workaround.
-To do so and using statistical tools, we have created composite data summarizing all traits presented in the article with the first dedicated script called: "Multitrait_analysis.r".
-The following script and explanation are inspired by the excellent [Towardsdatascience blog post](https://towardsdatascience.com/hierarchical-clustering-on-categorical-data-in-r-a27e578f2995): "Hierarchical Clustering on Categorical Data in R", written by Anastasia Reusova. </p>
+To do so and using statistical tools, we have created composite data summarizing all traits presented in the article with the first dedicated script called: "Multitrait_analysis.r".</p>

+The following script and explanation are inspired by the excellent  ["Hierarchical Clustering on Categorical Data in R"](https://towardsdatascience.com/hierarchical-clustering-on-categorical-data-in-r-a27e578f2995), written by Anastasia Reusova.

 ### 1.1 Discretization

 <p align="justify"> The first, and optional, step is to discretize continuous data.
 If you are using traits, you will probably handle continuous data, as such, you need to discretize them.
 In this script, we use a Gaussian mixture model with the mclust function of the mclust package.
 This package selects automatically the most likely number of groups. </p>

 ### 1.2 Hierarchal clustering